-My practice involves material and processual research that asks who and what I am with, and where these things come from.
-I am concerned with how my work emerges in complicated relation to space, history, and other lives, and how to maintain an awareness of these relations.
-Materially, I work with what I am in close vicinity to in order to develop a dialogue from my current position historically, geographically, and economically.
-Work ranges from sculptures made with found material, to writing and poetry that begins with transcription of live or recorded voice, to photographs, sound, and video.
-I am conscious of my position as a maker in a context of excess, and use capitalist culture's flotsam and jetsam to create meaningful work in a radically dependent present.
+As an artist, I am concerned with how my work emerges in relation to space, histories, and other people, and how to maintain an awareness and acknowledgment of these relationships.
+I have a situated practice both materially and conceptually; I work with what I am in close proximity to in order to develop a dialogue from my current position historically, geographically, and economically.
+I am conscious of my role as a maker in a context of excess, and use capitalist culture's flotsam and jetsam to create work that radically reflects a dependency on the present.
+My research focuses on personal and political lineages of information: specifically on improvisational and dialogue-based methods of knowledge transmission.
+I work alone and with other people, with tactile materials and with performance, sound, and video.

 Two-person exhibition with Max Guy at Apparatus Projects in Chicago.
 An in-progress video work made with puppets will be exhibited, exploring notions of improvisation and collective story (re) telling, a thematic focus shared with Guy's current work.